rust-lang/rust/src/tools/miri/README.md

 RUST_BACKTRACE=1 MIRIFLAGS="-Zmiri-disable-isolation" cargo miri test
 ```

-#### "found possibly newer version of crate `std` which `<dependency>` depends on"

-Your build directory may contain artifacts from an earlier build that have/have
-not been built for Miri.
-Run `cargo clean` before switching from non-Miri to
-Miri builds and vice-versa.

 #### "found crate `std` compiled by an incompatible version of rustc"

 You may be running `cargo miri` with a different compiler version than the one
 used to build the custom libstd that Miri uses, and Miri failed to detect that.
 Try running `cargo miri clean`.

-#### "no mir for `std::rt::lang_start_internal`"

-This means the sysroot you are using was not compiled with Miri in mind.
-This
-should never happen when you use `cargo miri` because that takes care of setting
-up the sysroot.
-If you are using `miri` (the Miri driver) directly, see the
-[contributors' guide](CONTRIBUTING.md) for how to use `./miri` to best do that.

 ## Miri `-Z` flags and environment variables